kevinchar93/csr-adonis-inertia-react/setup-react-inertai-js.md

 <!-- can you summarise what the Inertia middleware from EidelLev does, can we link to the source and explain? -->
 ## Configure Webpack-Encore for React in Typescript

-By default Encore (the asset bundler provided to us by Adonis) is configured for Javascript, but since we want to use the same TS throughout our app, let's configure it for that.
+By default Encore (AdonisJS asset bundler) is configured for JS,  we want to use the TS in our app, let's configure support for TS.

-Install ts-loader and @babel/preset-react so encore knows how to handle Typescript files and JSX syntax.
+Install `ts-loader` and `@babel/preset-react` so encore knows how to bundle Typescript files and JSX syntax.
 ```bash
 npm install ts-loader @babel/preset-react --save-dev
 ```
 <!-- what does the TS loader do & what does preset-react do, can we link to more detailed explainer -->

-Enable support for the 'app.js' as an entry point, edit `webpack.config.js` changing the following into:
+Modify the entry point, edit `webpack.config.js` changing the following:
 ```javascript
 Encore.addEntry('app', './resources/js/app.js')
 ```
 <!-- what is an entry point & why do we need one for app.js? -->

+into:
 ```javascript
 Encore.addEntry('app', './resources/js/app.tsx')
 Encore.enableTypeScriptLoader()